Overview and Purpose

 Berkeley Box is a cloud-based platform that allows DFLs to submit and securely store their verified key financial reports with the Controller’s Office.

-Key features of Berkeley Box are as follows:
+Key features of Berkeley Box

 - Box file folders are established, monitored and maintained by the Controller’s Office.